cityresearch/map673/module-03/lesson-03.md

         });
 ```

-The `on()` method remains listening to any changes to the input range slider and continues to update the `attribute` variable's value and update the map with the user drags the widget.
-Also note that once the user clicks the widget, the user can use arrow keys to move the slider up and down the track).
+The `on()` method remains listening to any changes to the input range slider and continues to update the `attribute` variable's value and update the map with the user drags the widget (also note that once the widget has been clicked, the user can use arrow keys to move the slider up and down the track).

 This section demonstrated how to implement a slider widget.
 This specific implementation used the slider to change the currently mapped data attribute to redraw the map.
 However, a slider widget could be used for various other UI changes such as adjusting the transparency of a drawn data layer or universally adjusting the size of proportional symbols.